yannicklin/backend-test/README.md

 To complete this test, fork the repository to your own public Git repo, complete the task, and then email the URL of your repo to development@fastrackg.com.
 Include any instructions of any necessary steps to get your code working in the README file (e.g. installing Composer dependencies).

-Whilst there is no time limit, this test is not intended to take a long time to complete so use your judgement.

 ## The Task

 You are required to reproduce a small piece of core functionality found within our own custom Content Management System.
 Fastrack Group works for a wide range of clients within the tourism and accommodation industries, so there is an inevitable amount of integration required with third-party booking systems.